Intentional Community Through Interior Design

 In her last year of college, she lead the community service opportunity, Project Merge.
 In 2015, Project Merge fundraised and helped a local shelter update their large Community Kitchen with new painted cabinets, a whole new pantry, new appliances, lighting, and a new tile backsplash!
 All while providing many volunteer hours to the other students at the University.

 Upon graduation and beginning her career, She was honored to be invited to serve with her local ASID Chapter in Fort Worth.
-Bryana also serves her Church as a member of their Diversity Task Force, an effort to be intentional about engaging and lifting up a "Multiethnic Church" and multigenerational leaders as a picture of all who are made in God's Image.
+Bryana also served her Church as a member of their Diversity Task Force, an effort to be intentional about engaging and lifting up a "Multiethnic Church" and multigenerational leaders as a picture of all who are made in God's Image.
 Every nation, every tribe, every tongue.